yaowenqiang/python_design_pattern/NOTES.md

 > A chain of components who all get a chance to process a command on a query.optionally having default processing implementation and an ability to terminate the processing chain.

+## Command Query Separation

+Command = asking for an action or change(e.g, please set your attack value to 2) Query = asking for information (e.g, please give me your attack value) CQS = having separate means of sending commands and queries to e.g, direct field access

+# Command

+An object which represents an instruction to perform a particular action.Contains all the information necessary for the action to be taken.